|Rivers and Lakes|

 To view pictures of these lakes click here

 Bighorn River in Wyoming-

 The Bighorn river runs through the town of Thermopolis just below Boysen reservoir.
 The Wind River Canyon is on the Shoshone Indian reservation and requires a special permit.
 There is world class trophy trout fishing in the canyon for Big browns, rainbows and cutt bows, and cutthroats.
 Contact Darren Calhoun for guided trips in the canyon on the reservation at 307 864 9343.
 As it exits the canyon, the river becomes a dry fly fisherman's paradise.
+Rainbows, browns and a few cutthroat that average around 18".
+Fish to 22" are not uncommon.
 Midges, BWO's and Tricos are the name of the game.
 If you like dry fly fishing and are at the top of your game this river can satisfy even the most discriminating anglers.

 To view pictures from the Bighorn River click here.

 Let us know if we can help you further.
 Email any questions or comments to firstname.lastname@example.org.

 Click on logo to return to the home page